Developer Guide

 Restrict actions on TutorialTags for clarity: As of now, there is nothing restricting users from doing

-, and is moved to the first row.
+tuttag add /t TUE08followed bymark 1 /t TUE08 /ts cg, i.e. the TutorialTagTUE08is being treated as an AssignmentTag by being assigned the TagStatuscg, and is moved to the first row.
 This can be confusing if users forget their Tutorial / Assignment tags.
 For future versions of TrAcker we intend to make the distinction between different types of tags clearer by restricting the possible TagStatus of TutorialTags. -

 Restrict TutorialTag status for Students: Currently Students get have a TutorialTag marked as “AVAILABLE” by entering for instance

-.
-However, this is likely not very useful for TAs and becomes problematic if the same Student is to be assigned the tutorial groupTUE08
+mark 1 /t TUE08 /ts av.
+However, this is likely not very useful for TAs and becomes problematic if the same Student is to be assigned the tutorial groupTUE08.
+Thus we plan to also restrict Students to only be able to have TutorialTags with an ASSIGNED TagStatus. -

 Enhance information prompts: Some of the information / error messages in TrAcker can be improved for clarity.
 For example running the

-command leaves the previous information still in the information prompt.
+clearcommand leaves the previous information still in the information prompt.
 For future versions of TrAcker we plan to clear out the information panel in order to show messages relevant the current command being run. -

 Improve GUI to handle longer inputs: One of the limitations of TrAcker’s current GUI is that long input text gets truncated if the window size is small (or, on extreme inputs, text can be truncated in a full-sized window).
 We intend to work on enhancing the flexibility of our GUI in order to handle longer input lengths by adding a scroll pane if lengths are too long.